pinknetworkx/atomicassets-contract/README.md

 - **Presets**

 	Assets have presets, which can store data themselves.
-This allows you to group similar assets together and means that you can save RAM by not having to store the same data for each asset individually.
+This allows grouping similar assets together and means that you can save RAM by not having to store the same data for each asset individually.

 - **Data Serialization**